Avani Gregg

 Avani Kiana Gregg (born November 23, 2002) is an American social media personality and actress who first developed a following on TikTok.
 She plays Gemma in the web series Chicken Girls.
 She received the Shorty Award for TikToker of the Year in 2019, and was on the Forbes 30 Under 30 in 2020 in the social media category.

 Early life

 Gregg was born in Brownsburg, Indiana, on November 23, 2002.
-She is of Gujarati, Mongolian and African-American descent.
-She has two sisters, Shanti (who is also a social media influencer) and Priya.
+She is of Indian, Mongolian, and African-American descent.
+She has two sisters, Shanti, a social media influencer, and Priya.

 As a child, Gregg was a competitive gymnast until suffering a stress fracture in her back in July 2019.

-Gregg graduated high school early after taking summer classes.
+Gregg graduated early from high school after taking summer classes.

 Career

 Gregg posts content related to beauty and makeup.
 In 2019, Gregg's first viral video on TikTok of her transformation into a Harley Quinn-style clown led viewers to nickname her the "Clown Girl".
 In December 2019, she joined the Los Angeles-based collective The Hype House along with her best friend Charli D'Amelio.

 In September 2020, she announced an upcoming memoir published by Gallery Books.